How do you see yourself?

 This is the power of God to do exceedingly, abundantly more than we can ask or think.
 God can CREATE in you the temperament He needs you to have to do what He has called you to do!
 And, what you are willing to do.
 I’ve met many leaders, who placed their faith and trust in God’s perspective of themselves and went far beyond where they thought they could go and did what they never thought possible.

 Personality assessments have a purpose.
 They have helped many gain clarity or clues about how they show up in the world.
 I’ve used them.
 I’m not against them, but I would be remiss if I didn’t call to your attention that they are not the final word on who you are.

 Your Unique Name

 “He who has an ear, let him hear what the Spirit says to the churches.
 To the one who is victorious, I will give the hidden manna.
 I will also give him a white stone inscribed with a new name, known only to the one who receives it.”
 Revelation 2:17

 This is your unique name.
 No one knows it but the Father.
 This truth needs to take precedent over any name or way you describe yourself on this earth.
 That’s the only label we can take absolute comfort.
 Within the name the Lord has given you lies EVERYTHING you need, period.
 If God has called you to lead, it’s in the ability He supplies for you to do so.
-If He positions you in a place you never thought you would be, it can be His calling on your life to do so.
+If He positions you in a surprising place, it can be His calling on your life to do so.